isabella232/drawIT/README.md

 ## Overview

-drawIT accepts input as either JSON, YAML, or RIAS, and transforms the input into diagrams that can be viewed in diagrams.net.
+drawIT accepts input from JSON, YAML, or RIAS, and transforms the input into diagrams that can be viewed in diagrams.net.

 <!--
 ![drawIT Flow](/images/drawitFlow.png "DrawIT Flow")